tuneinsight/lattigo/drlwe/README.md

 The `dbfv` and `dckks` packages import the `drlwe` and provide scheme-specific functionalities (e.g., collective bootstrapping/refresh).

 This package implements local operations only, hence does not assume nor provide any network-layer protocol implementation.
-However, it provides a serialization methods for all relevant structures that implement the standard `encoding.BinaryMarshaller` and `encoding.BinaryUnmarshaller` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/encoding)).
+However, it provides serialization methods for all relevant structures that implement the standard `encoding.BinaryMarshaller` and `encoding.BinaryUnmarshaller` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/encoding)).

 The MHE-MPC protocol implemented in Lattigo is based on the constructions described in ["Multiparty Homomorphic Encryption from Ring-Learning-with-Errors"](https://eprint.iacr.org/2020/304.pdf) by Mouchet et al. (2021), which is an RLWE instantiation of the MPC protocol described in ["Multiparty computation with low communication, computation and interaction via threshold FHE"](https://eprint.iacr.org/2011/613.pdf) by Asharov et al. (2012).